 The Community Counseling Program has been a collaborative effort of the Methodist Hospital Foundation, Omaha Public Schools and participating churches since 1996.
-The Community Counseling Program's mission is to provide crisis interventions, professional consultations, individual, marriage and family counseling and educational presentations and programs to the communities it serves.
-The Program provides professional counseling services to the youth of the Omaha community, their families and others with the greatest need for mental health services.
+The Community Counseling Program's mission is to provide crisis interventions, professional consultations,

 Minimum Annual Health Screenings

 School health screening is mandated by the Nebraska Department of Health and Human Services which applies to every public-school district in Nebraska and every student under their jurisdiction.
 These regulations became operative July 1, 2017.